manoss96/fluke/docs/source/user_guide/authentication.rst

 which is then provided to the resource with which you wish to interact.
-For instance, in the code snippet below we use the `RemoteAuth <../documentation/auth.html#fluke.auth.RemoteAuth>`_ class in order to access a file within a remote server.
+For instance, in the code snippet below we use the `RemoteAuth <../documentation/auth.html#fluke.auth.RemoteAuth>`_ class in order to access a file that resides within a remote server.

 .. code-block:: python